-Recent revelations of wrongdoing at some of Australia’s top financial institutions should be a wake-up call to the leadership of every Australian organisation.
-While right now the Royal Commission has put the banks in the spotlight, there are many other businesses, government agencies and not-for-profit organisations that may find their activities under scrutiny – and found wanting.
+Revelations in recent years of wrongdoing at some of Australia’s top financial institutions should be a wake-up call to the leadership of every Australian organisation.
+At any time businesses, government agencies and not-for-profit organisations may find their activities under scrutiny – and found wanting.

 Boards and executives that seek business as usual risk a dangerous complacency.
 These leaders would be wise to undertake a positive transformation to set up their organisation for the challenges ahead.
 All organisations that fall short of their potential, even if they have been spared their own public reckoning, could benefit from a transformation.

-Many leaders are unsure how to go about this transformation, so turn to Nous Group to tap into the decades of hands-on experience among our consultants.
+Many leaders are unsure how to go about this transformation, so turn to Nous Group to tap into our consultants' decades of hands-on experience.

 Transformation success is typically measured in bottom-line results: higher revenue or lower costs.
 But many aspects of a typical transformation partnership destroy value rather than create it: